-Under Arnold's supervision, "[the] DOJ soon filed suit against some of the nation's best-known high-technology companies, including Standard Oil of New Jersey, DuPont, General Electric, and Alcoa, and focused particularly on the patent holdings of some of these firms" (928).
+Under Arnold's supervision, "[the] DOJ soon filed suit against some of the nation's best-known hightechnology companies, including Standard Oil of New Jersey, DuPont, General Electric, and Alcoa, and focused particularly on the patent holdings of some of these firms" (928).

 The AT&T suit was opened in 1949 and ended in 1956 in a consent decree ordering Western Electric, which managed licensing for AT&T, to "license all existing patents royalty-free to any interested domestic firm... and all future patents at reasonable rates" (Tilton 1971, 76).
-In addition, Western Electric's semiconductor manufacturing operations were restricted to sales to the government and AT&T sister companies, severely restricting the future growth of its semiconductor business (68).
+In addition, Western Electric's semiconductor manufacturing operations were restricted to sales to the government and

+7 Both Bell laboratories and Western Electric were subsidiaries of AT&T. Bell Laboratories was the site of research and development, and Western Electric handled manufacturing and licensing.

+AT&T sister companies, severely restricting the future growth of its semiconductor business (68).
 Even while the suit was ongoing, Tilton argues that it "must have influenced the company's policy of swiftly disseminating its new technology" (76).
 For instance, between the opening of the case and the consent decree, Western Electric lowered its maximum royalty rate from 5 to 2 percent and held several symposia in which its representatives exhibited and described the different technologies they had developed, including the transistor, diffusion, oxide masking, and other important developments (74-75).